feathersjs/docs/api/authentication/server.md

 });

 // Add a hook to the user service that automatically replaces
-// the password with a hash of the password before saving it. app.service('users').hooks({
+// the password with a hash of the password, before saving it. app.service('users').hooks({
  before: {
   find: [